-Coastal Mapping Program (CMP) Project WI1602-CS-N provides highly accurate digital shoreline data for key areas of change within the Port of Milwaukee, Wisconsin.
+Coastal Mapping Program (CMP) Project MN1901-CS-N provides highly accurate digital shoreline data for key areas of change within the port of Duluth-Superior, in Minnesota and Wisconsin.
 The Geographic Cell (GC) may be used in support of the NOAA Nautical Charting Program (NCP) as well as geographic information systems (GIS) for a variety of coastal zone management applications.